250W vs 1000W E-Bikes: What’s the Difference

 • If you’re riding flat trails and want a cruisy beach bike - the 250W is great.

-• If you want power, glide up hills, carry more, and laugh at headwinds - go 1000W.
+• If you want power, glide up hills, carry more, tackle off-road tracks, and laugh at headwinds - go 1000W.

 👉 Book your free test ride and feel the difference.